charlietriplett/OpenA11yEngineer/_checklist-web/listbox-autocomplete.md

     The listbox closes.
   escape: |
     Clears the textbox.
 If the listbox is displayed, closes it.

+mobile:
+  swipe: |
+    Focus moves to the input, traverses list
+  double-tap: |
+    Selects option

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies itself as a listbox
   group: |
     Label is read with the input
   state: |
     Indicates when the list is expanded/collapsed

-mobile:
-  swipe: |
-    Focus moves to the input, traverses list
-  double-tap: |
-    Selects option
 ---

 ## Code example